 Due to safety concerns with COVID-19, we have decided not to hold an Annual Meeting in Chicago and instead hold four quarterly mini-meetings that will be called Seasonal Symposia.
 The same high-quality talks and discussions of organizational and occupational topics will occur virtually with about ¼ of the content traditionally delivered at the annual meeting.

-Our first AOOP Fall Symposium will be held on Wednesday December 2nd at 4:30 PM CST for approximately 2 hours.
+Our second AOOP Fall Symposium will be held on Saturday March 6th at 2:30 PM EST for approximately 2 1/2 hours.
 The first symposium will not have CME associated with it, however following ones will.
 We also will be staggering future meeting days and times to allow for different time zones and international members to more easily participate.
 Presenters and topics are in the works and will be updated on the website soon.